-Careys have been contracted by Siemens to deliver a series of enabling works - earthworks, drainage and roadworks, and main works packages – concrete works, steel work and cladding plus ducting and external services at this 47,000m2 site for a new onshore substation at the 860MW Moray West Offshore Wind Farm project.
+Careys were contracted by Siemens to deliver a series of enabling works - earthworks, drainage and roadworks at this 47,000m2 site for a new onshore substation at the 860MW Moray West Offshore Wind Farm project.

 The substation will be built at Whitehillock, near Keith in Moray and will step up the voltage from 220 to 400 kilovolts (kV).
 Its location has been selected to minimise the environmental impact and to allow connection to existing national electricity transmission system infrastructure at the neighbouring Blackhillock substation.

-Careys Scope of Works will consist of the following:
+Careys scope of works will consisted of the following:

 Enabling Works: